fboucquez/symbol-bootstrap/docs/presetGuides.md

 Usage examples:
 - Rebuild one of your Testnet/Main nodes.
-- Create a new node from migrated opted in accounts (included VRF)
+- Create a new node from migrated opted in accounts (included VRF).

 Keep the generated `addresses.yml` and `preset.yml` in the target folder privately!